unchaineddev/site/content/_index.md

 <div class="mb-12">
-Hi, my name is yusuf.
-I am a pythoneer in leveraging technology to drive innovation and deliver effective solutions.
+Hi, I am yusuf.
+I am a Python Developer, Linux Administrator and Open-Source Enthusiast.
 &nbsp;<br class="sm:block hidden" />

 &nbsp;<br class="sm:block hidden" />

-This website is my home on the internet and its owner is also called <a href="https://c.tenor.com/mSl-6FcyX5IAAAAC/leonardo-leonardo-dicaprio.gif" style="color: orange;">Unchained Dev</a> around here.
-My areas of interest&nbsp;<br class="sm:block hidden" />are in cinema, programming, linux, literature, history and philosophy.
+This website is my home on the internet.
+I am also known as <a href="https://c.tenor.com/mSl-6FcyX5IAAAAC/leonardo-leonardo-dicaprio.gif" style="color: orange;">Unchained Dev</a> around here.
+My areas of interest&nbsp;<br class="sm:block hidden" />is in film, programming, linux, literature, history and philosophy.

 &nbsp;<br class="sm:block hidden" />

 In summary, this site contains an overview of stuff I like.
 Do note, all views and opinions shared on this website are my own.

 &nbsp;<br class="sm:block hidden" />